 Terracotta actually means “baked earth” in Italian.
 This is a perfect name, as that’s basically what terracotta is.
 Terracotta pots frequently appear with a reddish-brown hue.
 That’s an end result of the extreme temperatures and the iron within clay reacting to the acute warmth.
 These reactions produce the signature shade of terracotta pots.

 Terracotta is one of the oldest varieties of pottery.
-Archaeologists have observed portions of terracotta which are thousands of years old.
+Archaeologists have observed portions of terracotta that are thousands of years old.
 Ancient terracotta was baked by being left under the sun to harden, however as technology has improved, potters began using kilns to bake their terracotta pottery.

 The uncooked substances used to create terracotta pots are very abundant.
 It is clay blended with iron oxide and flux.
 There are many unique varieties of flux substances that may be used, providing different effects.
 The universal use of flux in terracotta pottery is to create a glass-like structure on the surface of the pottery.